bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *That can't possibly be more important than saving a life?
 Why is he so hyped about decrypting it?*

-Adrex hesitated a second too long for Percival, who then lifted the barrel and placed it on Adrex' head, which followed a blast that did not leave any hair on Adrex' head, if he had had any.
+Adrex hesitated a second too long for Percival, who then lifted the barrel and placed it on top of Adrex' head, which followed a blast that did not leave any hair on Adrex' head, if he had had any.
 The sound didn't come before a heatwave had left the barrel, pressing his scale to his cranium with the immense force that left the tip of Percival's gun.
-The split second after Adrex' heart skipped a beat, he suddenly realized he was way too close to the receiving end of the gun barrel.
+The split second after, Adrex' heart skipped a beat, and he suddenly realized he was way too close to the receiving end of the gun barrel.
 The barrel rested on top of Adrex' head, now suddenly very warm, and the pain on top of his head was excruciating for a second or two, before it cooled to merely warm.

 But Adrex' widespread eyes must have been exactly what his interrogator had wanted to see, though it wasn't a smile that curled up on his face, but more of a relief one person has after trying to explain something, and the receiving party finally gets it.